Build Standalone Expo .apk and .ipa with Turtle CLI

 ...

-Once the build finishes, you should see this output in your terminal:
+Once it finishes, you should see this output in your terminal:

 platform: "android"